20wash-sharma/GrandOrientalRugGalleryWordpress/wp-content/plugins/polylang-wc/readme.txt

 This extension can be used either with the free version of Polylang or in combination with Polylang Pro.

 == Changelog ==

+= 1.3 (2020-01-20) =

+* Requires PHP 5.6 or higher, WordPress 4.9 or higher, WooCommerce 3.2 or higher, Polylang 2.6 or higher
+* Change text domain from 'pllwc' to 'polylang-wc'
+* Add compatibility with WooCommerce 3.9
+* Add compatibility with WooCommerce Composite Products
+* Add compatibility with Checkout Field Editor for WooCommerce
+* Add compatibility with "All Reviews" block introduced in WC 3.8.
+Requires Polylang Pro 2.6.9+
+* Add compatibility with "All Products" block introduced in WC 3.9
+* Duplicate media if they don't exist when translating a product gallery
+* Fix jQuery undefined if a user decides to load jQuery in the footer
+* Fix duplicated sku error when creating a product translation with the REST API
+* Fix "On sale products" block.
+Requires Polylang Pro 2.6.9+

 = 1.2.5 (2019-12-26) =